junxit/us-congress-bills-113/bill.md

   >     - **(i)** the Cliffside Gas Field helium storage reservoir; and
   >     - **(ii)** all associated infrastructure owned, leased, or managed under contract by the Secretary for storage, transportation, withdrawal, purification, or management of helium.
   > - **(5)** *Qualifying domestic helium transaction* The term qualifying domestic helium transaction—
-  >   - **(A)** except as provided in subparagraph (B), means any new or newly negotiated agreement for the purchase or sale of at least 15,000,000 standard cubic feet of crude helium or bulk liquid helium delivered in the United States in the most recent 2-fiscal-year period; and
+  >   - **(A)** except as provided in subparagraph (B), means any new or newly renegotiated agreement for the purchase or sale of at least 15,000,000 standard cubic feet of crude helium or bulk liquid helium delivered in the United States in the most recent full fiscal year; and
   >   - **(B)** does not include any purchase of crude helium from the Secretary.
   > - **(6)** *Tolling agreement* The term tolling agreement means an agreement between a helium refiner and another party under which the helium refiner agrees to process the other person’s helium at an agreed upon price.